eaplatanios/jelly-bean-world/README.md

 each item.

-Vision is implemented straightforwardly: within the visual field of each agent, cells with items are rendered with a single color.
+Vision is implemented straightforwardly: within the visual field of each agent, empty cells are rendered with a single color.
 Then for each item within the visual field of the agent, we render the corresponding pixel with the color of the item.

 Scent is modeled as a simple diffusion system on the grid, where each cell is given a vector of scents (where each dimension can be used to model